A 3-phase brushless motor (see below for supported types)

 Supported Motor Types¶

-Mounting motor and Tinymovr¶
+Mounting Motor and Tinymovr¶

 For safety reasons, you should always ensure the motor & controller assembly are secured to a stable surface before operation.
 The motor rotor may experience high acceleration that may cause damage or injury if not secured properly.

-Adjust your termination resistor DIP switch (if needed) before putting together your actuator, to avoid needing to disassemble it for adjustment later on.
+For Tinymovr R3.3, adjust your termination resistor DIP switch (if needed) before putting together your actuator, to avoid needing to disassemble it for adjustment later on.
 See also Connecting Data.